How do I know if DMA accepts my insurance plan?

 Who do I call if I have a question about a bill I received?

-If you have a question regarding a bill you received from DMA, contact our patient accounts representatives at (734)284-3673.
+If you have a question regarding a bill you received from DMA, contact our patient account representatives at (734) 246-5705 and follow the prompts for our billing department.